-Visit MTS’s official website to check the bus schedule and information related to bus fare.
+Visit MTS’s official website to check the bus schedule and information related to bus fares.
 Purchase a day pass for $5 and enjoy your 2 days on the San Diego trip effortlessly.

 Trolley: Trolley services are the most convenient way to get around Downtown San Diego as they stop at many tourist attractions.

-Their service is very frequent (an average of every 15 minutes) and the cost of the day passes are the same as buses.
+Their service is very frequent (an average of every 15 minutes) and the cost of the day passes is the same as buses.

 Taxis or Uber: Looking for a more comfortable way to get around the city?
 The metered taxi and uber both are available in San Diego.